department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide.md

 _\[Within details page\]_

 - You just said you expected to see (XYZ), how does this match that?
-- _\[If it doesn’t\]_ tell me how
+- _\[If it doesn’t\]_ tell me how.
-- Let's say that you were recently admitted to the hospital for a brief procedure in September of 2023.
-Walk me through how you would find the details of your in-patient care.
+- Let's say that Jamie was admitted to the hospital for a brief procedure in September of 2023.
+Walk me through how you would find the details of that in-patient care.

 _\[If they find it, ask\]_

 - What are your thoughts on having in-patient care notes also on this list?
+(That is, notes about a stay and discharge from the hospital.)

 _\[Did not find\]_